• Skip to primary navigation

 Polignano a Mare, Italy encompasses all the elements that make Puglia so authentic and alluring.
 Whitewashed historic centers, rocky outcroppings that lead into the blue-green sea, centuries-long history, and of course, divine local cooking.

-If you’re planning travel in Puglia, Polignano a Mare is a must.
+If you’re planning to travel to Puglia, Polignano a Mare is a must.

 In this guide, you’ll find the top things to do in Polignano a Mare, as well as tips on how to get there and where to stay, so you can plan the best visit to this Puglia gem.